Bowen Yang: As on-air cast: 2019–present

 Yang's first episode as a regular cast member was the season's opening episode September 28, 2019, with host Woody Harrelson.
 Notably he was included in the show's cold open playing Kim Jong-un giving advice to Trump on handling the Ukraine controversy including the whistleblower who helped trigger the 2019 impeachment hearings.
-In other sketches he portrayed Democratic presidential candidate Andrew Yang in a parody town hall debate, and was an extra in a mock movie trailer for Downton Abbey.
+In other sketches, he portrayed Democratic presidential candidate Andrew Yang in a parody town hall debate, and was an extra in a mock movie trailer for Downton Abbey.
 In October 2019, Yang made his debut on Weekend Update (WU), as Chinese trade representative Chen "Trade Daddy" Biao in a segment about Donald Trump's trade war that was "brief, funny and took some clever satirical shots".
 Yang's Biao character returned to WU as the newly appointed health minister for the COVID-19 pandemic which he unconvincingly tries to assure China has in control.
 Perhaps his "filthiest" sketch, also co-written with friend Julio Torres, was for guest host Harry Styles as an incompetent Sara Lee Corporation social media manager who mixes up his own gay BDSM account on Instagram with the company's "wholesome bread brand".
-He was listed #2 in Variety's Power of Pride list of most influential queer artists in Hollywood in 2021.
+He was listed No. 2 in Variety's Power of Pride list of most influential queer artists in Hollywood in 2021.
 The same year, Yang was nominated for a Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series.
 He is the first featured player to ever be nominated.
 He also played NBA hall-of-famer Yao Ming in January 2022.
+Since 2023, he has also played embattled Congressman George Santos in multiple sketches which have received critical praise.